Vendor Information Food vendors: See “Dining/Meals”.

 Daily Jam Session lead by Ed Dodson will commence after lunch.
 Common, easy songs and a slow enough tempo for folks to learn the tunes as they play.

-Our Luthier’s Exhibit will feature some amazing guitars from some of the world’s finest guitar builders, including John Slobod, Judson Riviere, John Kinnaird and EJ Henderson.
+Our Luthier’s Exhibit will feature some amazing guitars from some of the world’s finest guitar builders, including John Slobod, Judson Riviere, John Kinnaird, and also Dream Guitars, from nearby Weaverville, NC, will be on hand to display a selection of their stunning guitars.

 Concerts